Janie Liszewski: Who Is Eddie Van Halen’s Wife?

 “HPM is a Los Angeles based firm founded by Janie Van Halen.
 For over 14 years, Janie has established herself as an authority on cultural insights, marketing strategy and development.
 She has spent over two decades in a myriad of dynamic public relations, club and concert promotions, and marketing/advertising positions.
 Before that Janie was a stunt woman.”

-According to her website, in addition to her late husband, her clients include Van Halen as a band, singer-songwriter Jennifer Hope, and dance team Diva Dance.
+In addition to her late husband, her clients include Van Halen as a band, singer-songwriter Jennifer Hope, and dance team Diva Dance.